Slithercze/gfa-final-exam/README.md

 ## Style Guides and Linters:
 - They ensure code consistency, making it readable and maintainable.
 Linters can catch and sometimes fix coding issues automatically.

+## Reduce complexity of method:
+- Reduce method complexity by breaking it into smaller functions, avoiding nested loops, simplifying conditions, and using clear naming.

 # Object-Oriented Programming (OOP)

 ## Class vs. Instance: